striezel/weather-information-collector/doc/configuration-core.md

-The configuration file of weather-information-collector is the place where the core settings like the database connection information or the API keys are stored.
-Since this is sensitive information, take precaution that no other users or only users who you trust can access the configuration file.
-This can usually be achieved by setting proper file permissions and file ownership for the configuration file.
+The configuration file of weather-information-collector is the place where the core settings like the database connection information or the API keys are stored. **Since this is sensitive information, take precaution that no other users or only users who you trust can access the configuration file.** This can usually be achieved by setting proper file permissions and file ownership for the configuration file.
 (Something along the lines of `chmod 600 FILE_NAME` is the usual approach, together with `chown user:group FILE_NAME`.)

+# Location of the configuration file

+The location of the configuration file can be specified via the command line option `-c`.
+For example

+    /path/to/weather-information-collector -c /home/user/some/path/wic.conf

+will tell the program to look for the configuration file `/home/user/some/path/wic.conf`.
+If no such option is given, the program will look for the configuration file in these predefined locations, in the given
+order:

+* /etc/weather-information-collector/weather-information-collector.conf
+* /etc/weather-information-collector/wic.conf
+* /etc/wic/wic.conf
+* ./weather-information-collector.conf
+* ./wic.conf

+If none of these files exist and no location is given for the configuration file, then the program will exit with a non-zero exit code.

 # Configuration elements